A miniirc-based IRC bot.

 official bot be added to your channel.
 The official bot is on a few IRC

-you want the official bot in an IRC channel you own.
+the bot on an IRC channel you own.
+Note that this IRC bot is running

 Alternatively, if you use Discord, you can use https://bit.ly/lurkdiscord to add lurklite (without any permissions) to your Discord guild/server.